Methodology

 The next useful check is whether new rules are altering real flows or mostly reallocating them across routes, vessels, and intermediaries.
 That is the distinction this cluster is designed to keep visible.

 For confirmation, compare this section with War Risk Insurance Explained: How Shipping Premiums Reprice Trade and Semiconductor Supply Chain and Taiwan Risk: What the Documents Say.
-This keeps the sanctions and export controls workflow tied to multi-page evidence rather than single-source interpretation.
+The combined read is usually more decision-useful than treating this page as a stand-alone answer.

 Why It Matters